Print

 We regard the practice of infant baptism as unbiblical for the following reasons:

-1. An infant cannot exercise his/her faith in Christ.
+1. An infant cannot exercise his/her faith in Yahushua.

-2. An infant cannot make conscious decision to obey Christ.
+2. An infant cannot make conscious decision to obey Yahushua.

-3. An infact is incapable of confessing and repenting of his/her sins.
+3. An infant is incapable of confessing and repenting of his/her sins.

 4. An infant cannot comprehend what baptism stands for.